MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/united-kingdom-leaving-eu.md

 ---
-title: Brexit Impact on Business Central - United Kingdom leaving the European Union
+title: Brexit Impact on Business Central [GB]
 description: Learn about recommended steps you can take in Business Central to help manage the impact of the United Kingdom leaving the European Union.
 author: sorenfriisalexandersen
 ms.service: dynamics365-business-central